Motorsport Week

 This, coupled with Ford’s long hiatus from F1, is why Red Bull has already begun to lower its expectations for the coming year.

-Prior to his exit, former Team Principal Christian Horner stated that teams such as Mercedes should be “embarrassed” if its package proves to be faster than them.
+Prior to his exit, former Team Principal Christian Horner stated that teams such as Mercedes should be “embarrassed” if their package proves to be faster than theirs.

 “We were quite lucky with our timing as far as Red Bull was concerned,” said Rushbrook.
 “They had just decided to develop their own powertrain for 2026.